gbmhunter/blog/content/electronics/components/resistors/_index.md

 {{% img src="potentiometer-schematic-symbol.png" width="400px" caption="The schematic symbol for a potentiometer, with the US-style 'squiggly' resistor." %}}

-See the {{% link text="Resistors section of the Component Designators page" src="/electronics/circuit-design/component-designators#resistors-r-vr" %}} for more information.
+See the {{% link text="Resistors section of the Component Schematic Symbols and Designators page" src="/electronics/circuit-design/component-schematic-symbols-and-designators#resistors-r-vr" %}} for more information.

 ### Common Uses And Example Circuits